Hungary: Government and politics

-The President of the Republic (köztársasági elnök) serves as the head of state and is elected by the National Assembly every five years.
-The president is invested primarily with representative responsibilities and powers: receiving foreign heads of state, formally nominating the prime minister at the recommendation of the National Assembly, and serving as commander-in-chief of the armed forces.
-Importantly, the president is also invested with veto power and may send legislation to the 15-member Constitutional Court for review.
-The third most significant governmental position in Hungary is the Speaker of the National Assembly, who is elected by the National Assembly and responsible for overseeing the daily sessions of the body.
+The President of the Republic (köztársasági elnök) is the head of state and is elected by the National Assembly every five years.
+The president is invested primarily with representative responsibilities and powers: receiving foreign heads of state, nominating the prime minister at the recommendation of the National Assembly, and serving as commander-in-chief of the armed forces.
+However, the presidency is not entirely ceremonial; the president may veto legislation and send it to the 15-member Constitutional Court for review.
+The third most significant political office in Hungary is the Speaker of the National Assembly (házelnök), who is elected by the National Assembly and presides over the body's sessions.

-The prime minister (miniszterelnök) is elected by the National Assembly, serving as the head of government and exercising executive power.
-Traditionally, the prime minister is the leader of the largest party in parliament.
+The prime minister (miniszterelnök) is elected by the National Assembly, serves as the head of government, and exercises executive power.
+By convention, the prime minister is the leader of the largest party in the Assembly.
 The prime minister selects Cabinet ministers and has the exclusive right to dismiss them, although cabinet nominees must appear before consultative open hearings before one or more parliamentary committees, survive a vote in the National Assembly, and be formally approved by the president.
-The Cabinet reports to Parliament.
+They do not need to be MPs.
+Cabinet reports to Parliament.

 Political parties

-Since the fall of communism, Hungary has a multi-party system.
-The last Hungarian parliamentary election took place on 3 April 2022.
-The result was a victory for Fidesz–KDNP alliance, preserving its two-thirds majority with Orbán remaining prime minister.
-It was the third election according to the new Constitution of Hungary which went into force on 1 January 2012.
-The new electoral law also entered into force that day.
-The voters elected 199 MPs instead of previous 386 lawmakers.
+Since the fall of communism, Hungary has had a multiparty system.
+The most recent Hungarian parliamentary election was held on 12 April 2026, in which the Tisza Party, led by Péter Magyar, defeated the incumbent Fidesz–KDNP government of Prime Minister Viktor Orbán.
+As of 2026, the political landscape in Hungary mainly consists of the center-right Tisza, the national-conservative Fidesz, and the ultranationalist Mi Hazánk on the national level.
+Left-of-center parties play a more important role in the municipal politics of larger cities, most prominently in Budapest and Szeged.

 Since 2014, voters of ethnic minorities in Hungary are able to vote on nationality lists.
 The minorities can obtain a preferential mandate if they reach the quarter of the ninety-third part of the list votes.
 Nationalities who did not get a mandate could send a nationality spokesman to the National Assembly.
-The current political landscape in Hungary is dominated by the conservative Fidesz, who have a near supermajority, and three medium-sized parties, the left-wing Democratic Coalition (DK), the far-right Our Homeland Movement and liberal Momentum.